 Once you’ve decided what to store, don’t make the mistake of not giving them the old ‘sniff test’.
 No, you’re not wearing them to the disco tonight, but grime and stains in dirty clothes will only become more embedded over time, making them more difficult to get into tip-top shape once you’re ready to wear them again.

 And not just that, clothes that remain dirty over long periods of clothing are more susceptible to damage, especially by insects and vermin.
 But don’t make them TOO clean, as cleaning chemicals can also damage fabric if left on.

 Now they’re all fresh and clean, it’s just a matter of throwing them on the storage pile – right?
 Wrong!
 While you don’t need to present them with a bow, never forget that the clothes are going to be in their present shape, form and location for a decent stretch – so pay attention to how they are packed.
 Light delicate items beneath much heavier ones is therefore a bad idea, while packing things too closely together or tightly could result in a loss of shape over time.

 4. Give your clothes some space

 Vacuum storage bags for clothes are widely available and can be great space savers.
 But there’s another great reason to avoid cramming lots and lots of clothes into a tight storage space.
 Most clothes include natural fibres like cotton, linen and wool in the mix, and not letting them ‘breathe’ is an invitation for things to go wrong.
 Natural fibres need air to maintain their structure, so sucking all of the air out of the bag compresses the garments and fibres.
 For delicate or expensive items, it may be best to avoid the risk.

 5. Choose the right clothes storage solutions

 If you are in Melbourne, indulge your love for owning plenty of clothes and confidently expand well beyond the tight confines of your wardrobe.
-Get in touch with Jim’s Self Storage today!
+Get in touch with Jim’s Self Storage to book your Williamstown Storage today!